Couple scramble onto roof after car drives into water and sinks at Northcote Point

 A witness who did not wish to be named said he was asleep in his house truck when he heard a scraping sound.

-"I looked out my window and I could see the BMW i5, teetering on the edge of the sea wall here," he said.
+"I looked out my window and I could see the car teetering on the edge of the sea wall here," he said.

 "There were two people in the front and I yelled, 'don't move'."

-"The car was rocking stopping, rocking stopping."
+"The car was rocking stopping, rocking, stopping."

+In a statement, police said: "Police received a report of a vehicle that had gone into the water near Northcote Point at about 1.45pm.

+"All occupants of the vehicle are on the shoreline.
+Police are at the scene.
+There are no reported injuries."

 The man said he told the couple in the car he would drive his van closer and secure a rope from it to their car to stop them going over the edge.

-But before he could get his van into place, the BMW was already in "the drink".
+But before he could get his van into place, the car was already in "the drink".

 The car then floated off with the wind taking it out to sea towards moored yachts.